Internet on the go, saving money

 Why Holafly?
 Key benefits

 - Unlimited Data for Maximum Peace of Mind: This is their biggest selling point.
-In most popular destinations (USA, Mexico, Japan, Turkey and all of Europe) Holafly offers plans with unlimited Giga.
+In most popular destinations (USA, Mexico, Japan, Turkey and all of Europe) Holafly offers plans with unlimited data.
 It means you can use maps, social media, streaming and video calls without ever, ever having anxiety about running out of data.
 It's priceless freedom on the go.

 - Extended and Reliable Coverage: With coverage in over 190 countries, they have you covered almost anywhere you want to go.
 They rely on the best local operators to ensure a stable and fast connection.